All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Your brain maintains an internal representation of your body called a body schema.
 This schema influences how you move through the world, what spaces you think you can fit through, and how you picture yourself when you close your eyes.

 When GLP-1 medications produce rapid weight loss, your body schema falls out of sync with reality.
 This mismatch creates a peculiar form of disorientation.
-You know intellectually that you have lost weight, but you do not feel smaller.
+You know intellectually that you have lost weight, but you don't feel smaller.
 You might still suck in your stomach when walking past someone in a narrow space or avoid sitting in chairs with armrests.

 This Is Not a Character Flaw